Rishi625/similarity_finder/README.md

    - TF-IDF: Simple batching
    - BERT: Required for memory management
    - BM25: Beneficial for large datasets

-Here’s an updated version of your README without the code, focusing more on the explanation of each component:

 ---

 # Scalable Document Similarity System with Milvus